-CDBG-DR/MIT funding intends to address the unmet needs of a community by investing in the long-term recovery and mitigation in the wake of major disasters.
+CDBG-DR/MIT funding intends to address the unmet needs of a community by investing in long-term recovery and mitigation in the wake of major disasters.
 These funds are supplemental to primary forms of assistance, including private insurance and Federal Emergency Management Agency (FEMA) funds.
 When the total need for eligible activities is more than the total assistance for the same purpose, the difference between these amounts is considered an unmet need.
-CDBG-DR/MIT programs are typically implemented after temporary disaster assistance programs, such as FEMA Individual Assistance (FEMA IA), which is not long-term assistance intended to meet all Applicant's needs.
-To avoid Duplication of Benefits (DOB) and potential repayment of funding, PRDOH and its subrecipients must make appropriate efforts to evaluate all possible funding sources, including coordinating with other federal agencies that provide disaster assistance, before applying CDBG-DR/MIT funds to a project.
-This means that CDBG-DR/MIT funds are a last resource of recovery funding.
+CDBG-DR/MIT programs are typically implemented after temporary disaster assistance programs, such as FEMA

-1 CDBG-DR means all CDBG-DR programs, including CDBG-DR, CDBG-DR Earthquakes and Tropical Storm Isaías and CDBG-DR Electrical Power Systems Enhancements & Improvements.
+&lt;sup>1 CDBG-DR means all CDBG-DR programs, including CDBG-DR, CDBG-DR Earthquakes and Tropical Storm Isaías, CDBG-DR Electrical Power Systems Enhancements & Improvements and CDBG-DR Fiona and the 2022 Floods.